cisagov/ScubaGear/README.md

 >PowerShellGet 2.x has a known issue uninstalling modules installed on a OneDrive path that may result in an "Access to the cloud file is denied" error.
 Installing PSGet 3.0, currently in beta, will allow the script to successfully uninstall such modules or you can remove the modules files from OneDrive manually.

+### PowerShell Execution Policies

+On Windows Servers, the default [execution policy](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-5.1) is `RemoteSigned`, which will allow ScubaGear to run after the publisher (CISA) is agreed to once.

+On Windows Clients, the default execution policy is `Restricted`.
+In this case, `Set-ExecutionPolicy RemoteSigned` should be invoked to permit ScubaGear to run.

+In ScubaGear version 0.2.1 and earlier, running `Unblock-File` on the ScubaGear folder may be required.
+See [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/unblock-file?view=powershell-5.1) for more information.